 Map of the Daedalus Library

 What’s better than a book with a map?
 This is for the audiobook listeners!
-It didn’t help me that much.
+I’m not great with maps.

 My Longer Thoughts on The Library After Dark